Why You Shouldn’t Use FREE Blogging Sites to Launch a Blog

 Self-hosted platforms might cost more but, as we have seen, the option is much more stable, and even free platforms might end up asking for money eventually.
 So, if you are going to end up paying anyway, make sure that you pay for something you can rely on.

-If you have the ambition to start a successful blog, then you must pick solid foundation.
+If you have the ambition to start a successful blog, then you must pick a solid foundation.
 According to our survey, 90 percent of pro bloggers recommend and use for their blogs WordPress.org content management system (CMS).
-And we advise you give it a try!
+And we advise you to give it a try!